 Learn how to coordinate rugs in an open floor plan.

 My dining room is open to my living room/office, kitchen, and entryway.
 All of those rooms have crazy-colored rugs.
-Choosing a rug for my dining room that coordinates with the other rugs took a little thought.
+There were a lot of factors to consider when choosing rugs that coordinate for those spaces.

 Today, I’m sharing how I chose a rug to coordinate with my other crazy rugs.